Lawyers for voluntary police interviews

 Interviews under caution

-A recent change in legislation has meant that the police are far more likely to interview suspects by appointment at a police station following an initial informal request.
+The police are far more likely to interview suspects by appointment at a police station following an initial informal request.

 Whilst there is no suggestion of any deliberate malpractice by the police, there is an obvious danger that those requested to attend such interviews, by virtue of their informal nature, do not necessarily appreciate the seriousness of their position.
 Indeed, many may not even appreciate they are ‘suspects’ in criminal proceedings.
 Significantly, offences that previously would have been dealth with by arrest and detention in a police station are now routinely dealt with by way of a voluntary interview often, perhaps unwittingly, lulling a suspect into a false sense of security.